federicaciuffo/aws-application-networking-k8s/docs/guides/https.md

     protocolVersion: HTTP1
 ```

-This will create VPC Lattice TargetGroup with HTTPS protocol option, which can receive TLS traffic.
+This will create VPC Lattice TargetGroup with HTTPs protocol option, which can receive TLS traffic.
 Note that certificate validation is not supported.

 For more details, please refer to [TargetGroupPolicy API reference](../api-types/target-group-policy.md).